Constance Blaize, Knight of the Prophet

 Her feat has two effects and lasts for a round:

-- While in her control range, friendly Faction warrior models gain +1 ARM for each soul token currently on Blaize.
+- While in her control range, friendly living Faction warrior models gain +1 ARM for each soul token currently on Blaize.

 - While in Blaize's control range Morrowan models gain Divine Inspiration